Allodi-Lab/Nicole_MRes/README.md

 # Nicole MRes Project README

 All code used for **EthoVision** behavioural analysis and **Keypoint-MoSeq** behavioural analysis pipeline is available on the lab GitHub account.
-Larger files, such as the **RNAscope** images, can be found on the University long-term storage, either by clicking the link below or via Map Network (`X:\nj35\MRes`):
+Larger files, such as the **RNAscope** images, can be found on the University long-term storage, either by clicking the link below or via Map Network (`X:\nj35\MRes`).
+RNAscope data includes all images captured using Zeiss 3.9 software on Jeeves PCs, stored in `Documents/Nicole/` and uploaded to the long-term storage.

 **Allodi Lab GitHub Repository:**
 https://github.com/Allodi-Lab